lisali42/Capstone-Demo/README.md

 ## Back End

+Most of the front end and back end is from this [tutorial](https://learn.adafruit.com/bno055-absolute-orientation-sensor-with-raspberry-pi-and-beaglebone-black/hardware)

 In the python code, we have a thread, `read_bno()`, that continuously reads incomming IMU data from serial and a seperate thread that listens for requests from the client `bno_sse()`.

 Depending on what format the IMU sends data, how you parse data may be different.
 Below is a sample string I was working with.